Millions of People Have Impaired Vision Due to Late Diagnosis

 Early diagnosis is limited by the ability to make 3D OCT images of the eye.
-OCT is a non-invasive imaging technique used extensively by the eye specialist to obtain cross-sectional images of the eye for diagnosis and treatment.
+OCT is a non-invasive imaging technique used extensively by eye specialists to obtain cross-sectional images of the eye for diagnosis and treatment.
 Today, it is only possible to make partial 3D OCT images of the eye as the eye constantly moves.
 The current technology is not fast enough to take a full image of the eye within those small movements.
 Full 3D OCT images of the eye is necessary to assess the condition of the eye and to ensure that nothing is overlooked.
-With a full 3D OCT image of an eye, treatments can be optimised leading to better sight and better life quality.
+With a full 3D OCT image of an eye, treatments can be optimized leading to better sight and better life quality.

 We have developed a swept light source technology that makes it possible to take full 3D OCT images of the eye and we are currently developing our first beta prototype.
-Once finished, our product will be a competitively priced OCT Swept Laser with higher imaging speed and range that will enable wide-field, video-rate high-resolution 3D OCT which will increase the ease and certainty in medical diagnostics.
+Once finished, our product will be a competitively priced OCT Swept Laser with higher imaging speed and range that will enable wide-field, high-resolution video-rate 3D OCT which will increase the ease and certainty in medical diagnostics.

 As our technology is both better and more affordable than what is currently on the market, we hope to make full 3D OCT imaging more accessible, which will improve early diagnosis of eye diseases.
 Long term, we hope this will improve the sight and life quality for millions of people.